OneOffTech/laravel-connect-identity/README.md

 ```

 > The service provider `Oneofftech\Identities\IdentitiesServiceProvider::class`
-> is automatically registered as part of the Laravel service discovery
+> is automatically registered as part of the Laravel service discovery.

-## Configuration
+### Generate migrations, controllers and models

+The package provides the login and registration features via traits.
+Once the `oneofftech/laravel-connect-identity` package has been installed,
-Scaffold the controllers, migrations and models.
+you can generate the controllers, models and migrations scaffolding using the
+`ui:identities` Artisan command:

 ```
 php artisan ui:identities
 ```

+Now you can add the `WithIdentities` trait to your `User` model.
+This is required
-Add the WithIdentities trait to your User model to use the `identities` relationship.
+to use the `identities` relationship required during the registration/login process.

 ```php
 // ...